 Global Health Education – Multiplying Skill Capacity

 Abstract: This session addresses the palpable issues of global health education, both to enhance the skill of North American personnel being sent and the skill of local hosts whose capacity needs to grow.
-Competency-based learning is emphasized throughout, with focus on effective teaching and learning that is participatory, interactive, and case-based.
-Realistic outcome measurements will be suggested, with adoption of locally-relevant criteria.
+Competency-based learning is emphasized throughout, with a focus on effective teaching and learning that is participatory, interactive, and case-based.
+Realistic outcome measurements will be suggested, with the adoption of locally-relevant criteria.
 Reference is made to the experience of INMED, with 600+ graduates over 12 years.
 During this presentation, participants will create their own framework by which to assess and/or design their own unique global health education programs.

-Health Of You The Traveler
+Health Of You, The Traveler

 Abstract: Contrary to most perceptions, the leading causes of death among Americans who travel abroad are injuries and chronic diseases that they were suffering at the time of travel.
-Advanced preparation includes attention to injury prevention, adequate control of chronic disease, and measure to prevention infectious diseases.
+Advanced preparation includes attention to injury prevention, adequate control of chronic disease, and measures to prevent infectious diseases.
 The latter include routine vaccinations, special vaccinations, emergency medications, and measures to prevent insect-borne diseases like malaria and dengue.
 Travel insurance and identification of reputable local medical care providers should be arranged prior to departure.
 Travelers are wise to also consider their own mental health in advance.